nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M01 - Getting Started With Spring/L2 - Understanding the Spring Ecosystem.md

- # Why Spring?
+# Understanding the Spring Ecosystem

-This introductory lesson contains an overview of the Spring framework, including the benefits of using Spring and how to approach learning the [framework](https://en.wikipedia.org/wiki/Software_framework).
+In this lesson, we'll go through the main modules that Spring offers and understand how they relate to each other to form the Spring ecosystem.

 ## What is Spring?
 Let's start with understanding what Spring actually is.
 Simply put, Spring is a [back-end](https://en.wikipedia.org/wiki/Front_and_back_ends) technology with a broad range of uses, the most common being the development of web applications.